sieverssj/indy-civic-ai/README.md

 * Better error handling, especially for billing and rate limiting errors
 * More assistants that we can pivot between
 * Capture some user metadata when they start a chat.
 This can be provided as additional instructions for a better UX.

+### Much Later
+* Datastore to keep thread history
+* Datastore also allows us to codify assistant creation by creating the assistant and storing its ID in a store
+* Datastore allows multiple environments if ever necessary